- Credential Evaluations

 - Partners & Programs

-Under the Accessibility for Ontarians with Disabilities Act (AODA), the regulation establishes accessibility standards for customer service, information and communications, employment, transportation and physical environments.
-World Education Services (WES) is committed to working towards being compliant with all the standards that apply to WES under the AODA.
+The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) establishes accessibility standards for customer service, information and communications, employment, transportation, and the design of public spaces.
+World Education Services (WES) is committed to working toward being in compliance with the standards that apply to WES under the AODA.

-This Policy and Procedure is to provide a framework within which accessibility plans and initiatives are to be created in order to move the organization towards the goal of improved accessibility for people with disabilities.
+This policy provides a framework within which WES can develop accessibility plans and initiatives that pursue the organization’s goal of improving accessibility for people with disabilities.

 Relevant policy: Accessible Customer Service Policy

 WES is committed to treating all people in a way that allows them to maintain their dignity and independence.
-We believe in integration and equal opportunity.
-We are committed to meeting the needs of people with disabilities in a timely manner, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the AODA.
+We believe in integration and equality of opportunity.
+We are committed to meeting in a timely manner the needs of people with disabilities, and will do so by preventing and removing barriers to accessibility and meeting accessibility requirements under the AODA.

-This policy applies to all WES employees, job applicants, Board members, clients, or any persons who deal with customers and the public on behalf of WES.
+This policy applies to all WES employees, job applicants, contractors, or any persons who deal with customers and the public on behalf of WES.

-Disability: Ontario Human Rights Code defines disability as follows
+Disability: Ontario’s Human Rights Code defines disability as follows:

-AODA Standards: The Accessibility for Ontarians with Disabilities Act has mandated accessibility standards to remove barriers in important areas of everyday living for persons with disabilities.
-The vision behind the act is to achieve accessibility for Ontarians with disabilities by 2025.
+AODA standards: The AODA has mandated accessibility standards to remove barriers in important areas of everyday living on behalf of people with disabilities.
+The goal of the act is to achieve accessibility for Ontarians with disabilities by 2025.
 Accessible Formats include the following:

-Assistive Device: Any device that persons bring with them such as white canes, walkers, vision aids such as binocular or monocular, magnifiers or oxygen tanks, or hearing aids.
-Assistive devices also includes Assistive Communication Devices such as communication aids or software like test readers, amplifiers, screen magnifiers and voice boxes.
+Assistive device: Any device that people bring with them such as white canes, walkers, vision aids such as binoculars or monocular, magnifiers, oxygen tanks, or hearing aids.
+Assistive devices also include assistive communication devices such as communication aids or software like test readers, amplifiers, screen magnifiers, and voice boxes.

-Employee: An individual employed by WES, including students, casual employees, or intern.
+Employee: An individual person employed by WES; employees include students, casual employees, and interns who work for WES.

-Barrier: Anything that prevents a person with disabilities from fully participating in all aspects of society because of the person’s disability, including barriers that are physical, architectural, attitudinal, technological, or economic; that have to do with information or communications; and that have been created by organizational policies and procedures.
+Barrier: Anything that prevents a person with disabilities from fully participating in all aspects of society because of the person’s disability, including barriers that are physical, architectural, attitudinal, technological, or economic; that have to do with information or communications; and that have been created by organizational policies or procedures.

-Communication Supports: Include but are not limited to sign language, plain language and other communication supports that facilitate effective communications.
+Communication supports: Sign language, plain language, and other communication supports that facilitate effective communication.

-Service Animal: An animal is qualified to be a service animal if it is readily apparent the animal is used by the person for reasons relating to his or her disability, or the person provides a letter from physician or nurse confirming the use of the animal for reasons relating to the disability.
+Service animal: An animal is qualified to be a service animal if it is readily apparent that the animal is used by the person for reasons related to the person’s disability, or the person provides a letter from a regulated health professional confirming the use of the animal for reasons related to the disability.
 The nature of the disability does not need to be disclosed.

-All employees, volunteers, contractors and subcontractors, any other person acting on behalf of WES are responsible for adhering to and following the commitments set out in this policy.
+All employees, volunteers, contractors and subcontractors, and any other persons acting on behalf of WES are responsible for adhering to and following the commitments articulated in this policy.

 WES will conform to World Wide Web Consortium’s Web Content Accessibility Guidelines (WCAG) 2.0 as outlined in the Information and Communications Standard for revamped or newly created websites.

-If or when the organization experiences a temporary disruption of service or access to facilities that people with disabilities may rely on, notices will be posted in reasonable places and will include the following:
+If or when the organization experiences a temporary disruption of service, or access to facilities that people with disabilities may rely on has been suspended, notices will be posted in reasonable places (such as wes.org) and will include the following:

 WES is committed to meeting alternative format requests in a timely fashion that responds appropriately to any situation.

-WES welcomes feedback about how accessible our customer service approaches are and how our steps to comply with AODA meet the needs of people living with various types of disabilities.
+WES welcomes feedback on its customer service accessibility and how its steps to comply with AODA meet the needs of people living with various types of disabilities.

 2 Carlton Street, Suite 1400

-If customers with disabilities would prefer use an alternate method other than what’s listed to give their feedback, and receive a response to it, they may request it.
+If customers with disabilities would prefer to provide their feedback using another method and receive a response, they may request it.

-If a person would like to register a complaint about WES’ accessibility to persons with disabilities, we request that the complaint be made in writing (by e-mail or letter) wherever possible.
+To register a complaint about the organization’s accessibility to persons with disabilities, please submit the complaint in writing (by email or letter) if possible.

-Upon receipt of a written complaint, WES will follow up directly with the complainant within 1 week and work to resolve the issue in a timely manner.
+Upon receipt of a written complaint, WES will follow up directly with the complainant within five (5) business days and work to resolve the issue in a timely manner.

-WES is committed to ensuring that people with disabilities have the same opportunity of access to employment opportunities as all prospective employees and employees.
-The company will ensure that in its recruitment practices the public is made aware that it will provide accommodation for applicants with disabilities in its recruitment, assessment and selection processes.
+WES is committed to ensuring that people with disabilities have the same opportunity of access to employment opportunities as all other prospective employees.
+The company will ensure that in its recruitment practices the public is made aware that it will provide appropriate accommodations for applicants with disabilities in its recruitment, assessment, and selection processes.

-When WES makes an offer of employment we will notify the successful applicant of our policy of accommodating employees with disabilities.
+When WES makes an offer of employment, we will notify the successful applicant of our policy of accommodating employees who have disabilities.

-Where an employee with a disability so requests we will consult with the employee to provide or arrange for accessible formats and communication supports in relation to information that is generally available to employees and that the employee needs to perform his/her job.
+At the request of an employee with a disability, we will consult with the employee to provide or arrange for accessible formats and communication supports in relation to information that is generally available to employees and that the disabled employee needs to perform the job.

-WES will ensure that individualized workplace emergency response information is provided to employees who have a disability, provided that the disability is such that individualized information is necessary and WES has been made aware of the need for accommodation due to disability.
+WES will ensure that individualized workplace emergency response information is provided to employees who have a disability, provided that the disability is such that individualized information is necessary and WES has been made aware of the disabled employee’s need for the accommodation.

 If an employee who has a workplace emergency plan requires assistance, WES will, with the consent of the employee, provide such information to the person designated to provide assistance to the employee.